In India, the festive season never ends. Our diverse cultures ensure it and we wholeheartedly embrace it.

 It is believed that the devotee who performs this ritual is purged of evil thoughts and deeds through this painful act of self-punishment, just like Murugan eliminated the demon.
 The spear piercing through the devotee’s tongue or cheeks constantly reminds him of Lord Murugan.

-Kavadiaatam is a ritual dance which is a spectacular sight to behold.
-It is performed during the Thaipooyam festival in worship of Murugan, the God of War.
+Kavadiaatam is a ritual dance that is a spectacular sight to behold.
+It is performed during the Thaipooyam festival in the worship of Murugan, the God of War.